Russia penetrated Merkel's 'inner circle', Khodorkovsky says

 In Lithuania, Kremlin spin-doctors identified Vygaudas Ušackas, a former foreign minister and EU ambassador to Russia, as "a friendly candidate for the Lithuanian presidency".

-And Latvia looked like a playground for the Russian elite, where relatives of Russian oligarchs Yuri Kovalchuk and Nikolai Tokarev, for instance, owned real estate and shares in local firms.
+And Latvia looked like a playground for the Kremlin elite, where relatives of Russian oligarchs Yuri Kovalchuk and Nikolai Tokarev, for instance, owned real estate and shares in local firms.

 "Tokarev and Kovalchuk were the main links in the financing scheme for Putin's palace which was the subject of Navalny's film," Khodorkovsky noted, referring to Russian president Vladimir Putin and opposition activist Alexei Navalny, who recently exposed Putin's opulent private mansion on YouTube.